steveliles/dsl4xml/README.markdown

 If you are writing XML unmarshalling code for servers/desktops, use the Pull variant (statically import PullDocumentReader).
 When writing code to run on Android be very sure to statically import SAXDocumentReader - it makes a huge difference to performance!

+Statically import `SAXDocumentReader` or `PullDocumentReader` to control which parsing method is used and to bring the dsl into scope (ie., so you can write it without prefixing).

 ## Examples

 ### Simple XML, no attributes